tonypilz/units/README.md

 # Description

 The library allows to track the dimensions of physical quantities at compile-time which enforces the the rules of dimension algebra with no runtime overhead.
-Additionally, the library provides some convenient conversions between different units of mesaure.
+Additionally, the library provides some convenient conversions between different units of mesaure. (play with it on [ideone](https://ideone.com/AiGsoz)).

 ## Motivation
 There exist quite a few other implementations for dimensional tracking eg. [Boost.Unit](http://www.boost.org/doc/libs/1_64_0/doc/html/boost_units.html), [nholthaus/units](https://github.com/nholthaus/units) or [martinmoene/PhysUnits-CT-Cpp11](https://github.com/martinmoene/PhysUnits-CT-Cpp11).
 A more comprehensive list can be found at [PhysUnit-CT-Cpp11](https://github.com/martinmoene/PhysUnits-CT-Cpp11#other-libraries).
 All these implementations consist of a considerable amount of code (boost >4000 sloc, nholt/unit 3800 sloc, PysUnit 2500 sloc) and that they make strong use of macros.
 This makes understanding the code and adjusting it for special needs a time intensive task.